naclsn/sel/README.md

-  argument that computes result if pattern matches, pattern can introduces names (eg `let {a, b,, rest} [add a b] 0`, the `,, rest` matches the rest of the list), if pattern is a single name then there is no fallback.
+  argument that computes result if pattern matches, pattern can introduces names (eg `let {a, b,, rest} [add a b] 0`, the `,, rest` matches the rest of the list), if pattern is irrefutable then there is no fallback.

 Here is the complete syntax:
 ```bnf